 - Menstrual cramps

-Other Health Benefits of Peppermint TeaPeppermint contains properties that give it a number of other potential health benefits.
-It is known to have antibacterial, antimicrobial and antiseptic properties, so can be effectively used as a cleansing agent on the skin and to help fight bacterial infections.
-It is also known to have decongestant properties, so can be a potentially effective treatment for a number of respiratory disorders.
-A known analgesic, peppermint can help with pain relief.
+Peppermint contains several properties that give it a multitude of potential health benefits.
+Containing antibacterial, antimicrobial and antiseptic properties, it can be effectively used in fighting bacterial infections and can be used as a cleansing agent on the skin.
+It also contains decongestant properties, so it is a potentially effective treatment for various respiratory diseases.
+It is a natural analgesic which can help with pain relief.

-Check out the information we have available on what the Nutrition course involves and thousands of other Natural Therapy Courses we have available online and throughout Australia - Why not let us help you find the right course for you today
+Check out the information we have available on what the Naturopathy course involves and thousands of other Natural Therapy Courses we have available online and throughout Australia.
+Why not let us help you find the right course for you today on 1300 924 960